David Keith (physicist): Academic career

 In 1991, Keith earned his doctorate from the Massachusetts Institute of Technology in the field of Experimental Physics.

 As a doctoral student at MIT, Keith was supervised by David E. Pritchard.
 Keith was a leader in the research group that created the first working atom interferometer, considered a major breakthrough in atomic physics.
 This work was the basis for his Ph.D. thesis, An Interferometer for Atoms (1991).
 After achieving this success, Keith chose to leave atomic physics, in part because one of the most obvious applications for atom interferometry was in building highly accurate gyroscopes for submarines carrying ballistic missiles.

-Keith was a post-doctoral fellow at Carnegie Mellon University from 1991-1992, working with Granger Morgan to better understand uncertainty and expert judgments relating to climate change.
+Keith was a post-doctoral fellow at Carnegie Mellon University from 1991 to 1992, working with Granger Morgan to better understand uncertainty and expert judgments relating to climate change.
 Keith became an adjunct assistant professor there in 1992, though working primarily elsewhere.

 He received a National Oceanic and Atmospheric Administration (NOAA) Global Change Fellowship for 1992–1994, which he used to work on climate modeling at the National Center for Atmospheric Research (NCAR) in Boulder, Colorado.

 Keith spent the final year of his NOAA postdoc as a research scientist in the Department of Earth and Planetary Sciences at Harvard University where he remained from 1993 to 1999.
 He worked with atmospheric chemist James G. Anderson.

 Keith was the lead scientist in developing a Fourier-transform spectrometer with high radiometric accuracy which was used by NASA's high-altitude ER-2 research aircraft and by the Arrhenius satellite.
 Keith's sensors supported the measurement of atmospheric temperature and radiation transfer from space.